annsudo/katacoda-scenarios/Test1/step3.md

 Define a list of Rating objects.
 It´s consider a bad practice to pass a list over API, so let´s define an object UserRating  which will hold our list and return it.

-Tips: Both Rating and UserRating objects are predifined.
+💡 Tips: Both Rating and UserRating objects are predefined.
 You will find them in the "models" map for this project

 ```
 @RestController